-Barton, North Dakota is in Pierce County, northwest of Rugby.
+Originally called Denney, this unincorporated community was founded along the Great Northern Railroad in 1887.
+The name was changed to Barton in 1893.
+Barton is in Pierce County, about twelve miles northwest of Rugby.
 In the 2010 Census, it was listed as having 20 residents.

 We chose to visit Barton after a vocal visitor to our Facebook page suggested it on more than one occasion.
-It turned out to be a great suggestion — Barton has abandoned buildings on both sides of its main street.
+It turned out to be a great suggestion — Barton has abandoned buildings on both sides of its former main street–Barton Street.